IdentityPython/JWTConnect-Python-OidcRP/README.md

 # oicrp
-Highlevel interface to the OIDC RP library
+High level interface to the OIDC RP library

+oidcrp represents the 4th layer in the
+JWTConnect stack (cryptojwt, oidcmsg, oidcservice, oidcrp)